pullashradha/Word-Matches/README.md

 # Word Matches Webpage

-#### Behavior-driven Development with C# Independent Project for Epicodus, 07/07/2016
+#### Behavior-driven Development with C# Independent Project for Epicodus, 07/08/2016

 #### By Shradha Pulla

 ## Description

-Longer succinct description of program.
+This program will tell the user how many times a word appears in a phrase or sentence.
+The user can input a specific word along with a phrase/sentence to evaluate, and the resulting number is displayed on a separate page.

 ## Setup/Installation Requirements